mehrdad-drpc/grest/docs/tutorial.md

 # Tutorial

 This quick tutorial will get you up and running with your first gREST project.
 Your project should include at most three files to have a working API for your first model.
-You project layout should be like this:
+Your project layout should be like this:

 Note: By installing `pygrest` package, all the necessary dependencies would also be installed.